imrekoszo/unlazy/README.md

  :git/sha "<see https://github.com/imrekoszo/unlazy/releases>"}
 ```

+Alternatively just copy the parts you like into your own config.

 ## Rationale

 Lazy processing is a powerful idea and is built into Clojure from the start.
 Using these functions is idiomatic and learning them are among the first steps most newcomers to the language take.